 An “alternate” status is not a “denied” status.
 Students selected as Alternates who wish to apply to another program must forfeit their spot on the Nursing Alternate list.

 Do I need to be a Certified Nurse Aide I (CNA) to apply for this program?

-Applicants may apply without having CNA certification however applicants, once accepted, must provide to the CVCC Department of Nursing proof of a North Carolina Certified Nurse Aide 1 certification by July 20, 2022 and be currently listed on the North Carolina Nurse Aide 1 Registry with no substantiated finding of resident abuse, resident neglect or misappropriation of resident property in a Nursing Facility.
+Applicants may apply without having CNA certification however, once accepted, applicants must provide the CVCC Department of Nursing proof of a North Carolina Certified Nurse Aide 1 certification by July 20, 2023 and be currently listed on the North Carolina Nurse Aide 1 Registry with no substantiated finding of resident abuse, resident neglect or misappropriation of resident property in a Nursing Facility.
 The North Carolina Certified Nurse Aide 1 Training Program must include theory, lab, and clinical components.
 If an applicant has taken the Certified Nurse Aide 1 Program in a state other than North Carolina, this will be considered on an individual basis.

 Do I need to be CPR certified to apply for this program?

 Applicants may apply to the program without having current CPR certification however, once accepted to the program, must provide proof of current Healthcare Provider CPR (American Heart Association Basic Life Support) certification by July 20, 2023.